 Note: This post may contain affiliate links.
 Please see my disclosure page for more details.

-It’s a major oversight that I haven’t written about New York City at all in the nearly two years I’ve had this blog.
+It’s a major oversight that I haven’t written about New York City at all in the nearly two years I’ve had this travel blog.
 After all, New York was my home for 9 years, and as a result I know the city better than any other in the world.

 I guess New York is such an overwhelming topic, and to try to consolidate my 9 years of wisdom into a quick New York City itinerary in nearly impossible.
 I wanted to create an itinerary that represents a wide span of the city – not just the iconic museums and buildings, but the independent bookstores, cozy cafés, and authentic ethnic restaurants that really make New York what it is.
-This itinerary is made with first-time visitors in mind, but I think even New York veterans can find something new and exciting on this — especially on days 4 and 5, where I zero in on Queens and Brooklyn.
+This 5 day New York itinerary is made with first-time visitors in mind, but I think even New York veterans can find something new and exciting on this — especially on days 4 and 5, where I zero in on Queens and Brooklyn.

 5 days in New York City is kind of the bare minimum to get a good idea of Manhattan and still get to see a few of the other boroughs.
 Of course, there’s so much more you could do – 9 years in the city and I’m still discovering new sides to New York.